projectatomic/atomic-site/source/blog/2018-02-06-fedora-atomic-workstation.html.md

 ## 3. Effortless Change Tracking

-Now, part of customizing your workstation will undoutedly require installing packages that are not part of the base OSTree and aren't quite fit for containerization (e.g. drivers, virtualization stacks, `$FAVOURITE_EDITOR`).
+Now, part of customizing your workstation will undoubtedly require installing packages that are not part of the base OSTree and aren't quite fit for containerization (e.g. drivers, virtualization stacks, `$FAVOURITE_EDITOR`).
 Because RPM-OSTree is a *hybrid* model, it understands both RPMs and OSTrees.